Ragnaraven/kresplugin/README.md

+## KRES is an active work in progress!

 # KRes - Kotlin Resource Generator Plugin

 KRes is a Gradle plugin for Kotlin Multiplatform projects that generates type-safe resource accessors for strings and files.
 It helps manage localized strings and file resources in a clean, type-safe way.